Khorasani style (poetry)

+A 16th-century Safavid miniature showing Ferdowsi, the greatest epic poet of the Khorasani style, approaching a banquet of three panegyrists of this style: Unsuri, Farrukhi, and Asjadi.

 Khorāsānī style (Persian: سبک خراسانی sabk-i Khorāsānī 'the style of Khurāsān', ', also transliterated Khurāsānī) was a movement in Persian poetry associated with the court of the Ghaznavids, associated with Greater Khorasan (now divided between Iran, Afghanistan, Tajikistan, and Uzbekistan).

 History

 The term was coined in the early twentieth century.
 It is traditionally considered to characterise the first period of New Persian poetry, running from the ninth century CE into the second half of the twelfth.
 It is characterized by its plain poetic technique, concrete images and metaphors, and some archaic linguistic features.
 While showing limited use of Arabic loan-words, poetry in this style was influenced by Arabic verse, particularly in terms of its prosody, and the dominant genre was the praise-poem.

 The Khurāsānī period was succeeded by the sabk-i ‘Irāqī ('style of Iraq'), with its greater use of Arabisms, more elaborate metaphors and imagery, and turn towards spiritualism.
 However, the transition between the periods was not a sharp one.
 The style saw a return to popularity with the so-called literary revival (bazgasht-e adabi) of the eighteenth to twentieth centuries.